COOKING/COLOR: preserving the garden and playing with pigment

 LODGING OPTIONS ARE FIRST COME/FIRST SERVED

 1) COMMUNAL BARN - with three shared bathrooms and full electricity.
-There are 3 private bedrooms each with one double bed and 2 single beds in bunk-house style loft room.
+There are 4 private bedrooms each with a double or queen bed.

 2) CAMPING - there is a flat camping area in a field 5 minute walk from the COMMUNAL BARN.
 Bring your own tents, tarps, gear.